samjfalk/flex/_posts/2016-10-04-Project_Two.md

 The data supplied by Billboard only tracks songs that have peaked, not all music that has made it to the the top 100, so it is difficult to make extensive assumptions around the genre data.
 Moving forward the analysis steered clear of evaluating by genre.

 We decided to revisit our first conundrum, does the length of the song effect the length of time it lasts on the Billboard Top 100?
-After extensive analysis using a ttest and a shuffle test on both long (above median time on charts) and short (below median time on charts).
+After extensive analysis using a t-test and a shuffle test on both long (above median time on charts) and short (below median time on charts).
 We concluded that we fail to reject the null and song length (whether it is long or short), does not effect the time a track stays on the charts.

 A visualization of the data shows that there is a relative normal distribution of song length to weeks on billboard.
-Also, comparing Long (in magenta) to Short(in green) doesnt show any significant differences.
+Also, comparing Long (in magenta) to Short(in green) doesn't show any significant differences.

 <img src="http://i65.tinypic.com/23ksrba.png" width="800">